wqweto/VbRtcc/README.md

 ### Description

-VbRtcc is a fork of OTCC by Fabrice Bellard with additional tweaks (relocatable code, stdcall calling convention, short pointers, emit keyword).
+VbRtcc is a fork of OTCC by Fabrice Bellard with additional tweaks -- relocatable code, stdcall calling convention, `short *` access, `emit` keyword, `eax` pseudo-register, `alloca` for local arrays.

 ### Sample usage